- What's medical assistance in dying?

 Medical assistance in dying provides the option to end a life with the help of a doctor or a nurse practitioner.
 At a patient’s request, a health professional can provide or administer medication.
 This medication intentionally ends a patient’s life.
-It is only an option for those experiencing intolerable suffering.
-Often this suffering is due to a serious and incurable medical condition.
+It's only for those with a serious and incurable medical condition.

 Health professionals will provide respectful information on how to access this service.

 In Canada, medical assistance in dying is legal as long as it follows federal laws.
 Doctors and nurse practitioners providing assistance must follow the Criminal Code.
 They must also follow all applicable territorial laws, rules and policies.
 Doctors must use the standards of the Yukon Medical Council.
-Nurse practitioners must adhere to standards of practice of Yukon Registered Nurses Association.
+Nurse practitioners must adhere to standards of practice of the Yukon Registered Nurses Association.